Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/create-apply-retention-labels.md

 ## Updating retention labels and their policies

-When you edit a retention label or retention label policy, and the retention label or policy is already applied to content, your updated settings will automatically be applied to this content in addition to content that's newly identified.
+If you [edit a retention label](file-plan-manager.md#edit-retention-labels) or a retention label policy, and the retention label or policy is already applied to content, your updated settings will automatically be applied to this content in addition to content that's newly identified.

 Some settings can't be changed after the label or policy is created and saved, which include:
 - Names for retention labels and their policies, the scope type (adaptive or static), and the retention settings except the retention period.
 However, you can't change the retention period when the retention period is based on when items were labeled.